OWASP/secure-coding-practices-quick-reference-guide/draft/en/us/02-checklist/05-checklist.markdown

 - [ ]   Sanitize all output of untrusted data to operating system commands

-## Authentication and Password Management {#authentication-and-password-management .list-paragraph}
+## Authentication and password management

 - [ ]   Require authentication for all pages and resources, except those specifically intended to be public